 “More likely, you’ll run out of spices.”

 This interaction tells us about the characters: Alias is perceptive, Akabar has a sense of humour and a curious sense of fair play, and Olive is lazy and self-centred.
 But more importantly, it gives us a break.
 You can’t sustain a fever pitch of action for an entire third of a book, as the previous books have all tried to do, without making the reader tired and bored.
 The consistent rise-and-fall pattern also serves to punch you even harder at the end, where what looks like the next quiet moment of rest is unexpectedly interrupted by things going really sideways for the protagonists.
-(And the example above makes for a good running joke where Olive complains about the heat of the food.)
+(Plus, the example above makes for a good running joke where Olive complains about the heat of the food.)

 The characters end up criss-crossing much of the Heartlands of the Realms, from Cormyr to the Dales to Westgate, but you don’t get as strong a sense of place in Azure Bonds as you did in, say, Spellfire.
-Much of the story takes place on the open road, with a brief stop in Shadowdale, so the characters spend most of the time interacting with each other rather than with the setting — good for character development, but not as good for world-building.
+Much of the story takes place on the open road, with a brief stop in Shadowdale, so the characters spend most of the time interacting with each other rather than with the setting — good for character development, but not for world-building.

 There are problems on the micro level — some awkward turns of phrase that an editor really should have cleaned up, and a couple of action sequences which are confused enough that you have to re-read them to figure out what’s going on — but given that the macro level is solid, I think the smaller flaws are forgivable.

-Interestingly, this trope seems to work much better in video games than in novels, due to the player actually having agency over the amnesiac character’s discovery of the world instead of merely watching a clueless character stumble around.
+Interestingly, this trope seems to work much better in video games than in novels, due to the player having agency over the amnesiac character’s discovery of the world instead of merely watching a clueless character stumble around.
 I can’t avoid giving a special shout-out to Planescape: Torment here, which is based around this trope — it was not only the best of the D&D-licensed CRPGs, but one of the best CRPGs ever.